GandhiCloudLab/waiops-sevone/02-demo-setup/readme.md

 #### 7.2 Log Anomaly Detection training

-Create load in app, enable Data flow on humio integration, selction the mode, start the Log Anomaly Detection training.
+Create load in app, enable Data flow on humio integration, selection the mode, start the Log Anomaly Detection training.

 The trained log model should be like this.
 ![SevOne](./images/25-log-model2.png)